 Want to know how?
 Check out our video highlighting the effectiveness of the Toolbox!
 Instead of spending time on repetitive tasks, you can now focus on the important things.
 Get your trial version today!

 Meshing, material models and process settings; Cyril Smals and Tim Dassen brought theory alive by performing a live Moldflow simulation at Mikrocentrum - Opleiden.
 Ontmoeten.
 Ondernemen.
 To all students, good luck with your projects, and you know where to find us if you have questions.

-Getting inspired by students
+getting inspired by students

-Today our design engineer, Nine Klaassen, visited IPO Hogeschool Rotterdam.
+Today we visited IPO Hogeschool Rotterdam.
 Where 10 students presented their concepts on how to entertain children in a car, so their parents can focus on traffic and bring them home safely.
-Nine: "I saw some wonderful concepts, where the imagination of children is boosted or where they playfully learn something.
-It was very nice to see their hands-on approach and mock-ups, just like we like it Code Product Solutions."
+"I saw some wonderful concepts, where the imagination of children is boosted or where they playfully learn something.
+It was very nice to see their hands-on approach and mock-ups, just like we like at CodePS."

-Lightweight multi-material gearbox housing
+lightweight multi-material gearbox housing

 We performed an injection molding simulation to identify filling or warpage risks.
 Afterwards we transferred the fiber orientations to a mechanical simulation analyzing the mechanical behavior of the part in a high level of detail, considering also local effects.
 This approach resulted in 30% less weight, 30% less emissions and a cost-effective solution.

 join to create a circular economy

 Together with Swandoo, we have started a project to analyse how child car seats can be redesigned to fit a circular business model.
 That way we can contribute to a circular world.

 magazine Feature: faster plastic product development